-In truth this may not be entirely possible, but recognizing the early warning signs of abuse can help us to stay away from toxic situations and avoid abuse before it happens or gets unmanageable.
+In truth, this may not be entirely possible, but recognizing the early warning signs of abuse can help us to stay away from toxic situations and avoid abuse before it happens or gets unmanageable.

 TOO MUCH TOO SOON: Partner pushes for instant closeness and does not allow a relationship to grow at a pace that is comfortable to you.

 CONFUSION: They change expectations or guidelines, thus keeping you guessing how to please them.

 Examples: Saying they want you to work, but criticizing every job opening you apply for.
 Wanting to go out to dinner when you spent all day preparing their favorite meal.

 INTRUSIVE AND CONTROLLING: Partner consistently wants to know your whereabouts,

-who you were with, where you were going, when you were coming home.
+who you were with, where you were going when you were coming home.

-this may make you feel missed and cared for, but actually, these are signs of
+Examples: Constant phone calls, showing up at friend’s homes unexpectedly Initially, this may make you feel missed and cared for, but actually, these are signs of

 suspicion and distrust.